martin-ng/byte-check/README.md

 Byte Check is a web application that allows user to check the insertions and deletions between two text inputs.
 This app is primarily used to check text files with planned implementations for text files and images.

 This app is extension of Diff Check! with plans to extend its functionality such as implementing a user management database that stores the user's comparisons.
-Please see the following link to see Byte Check's current implementation.
+Please see the following link to see Byte Check's current frontend implementation.

 https://github.com/martin-ng/Diff-Check